 Exploring Beautiful Kitsilano

-Cosy bookshops, Health food stores, eclectic eateries – browsing the shops in Kits is always fun.
+Cozy bookshops, health food stores, eclectic eateries, cute boutiques – browsing the shops in Kits is always fun.

-There is also miles of coastline to walk along, white sand beaches, leafy streets lined with colorful wooden homes and lots of parks, some with views over the harbour to the mountains north of the city.
+There are also miles of coastline to walk along, white sand beaches, leafy streets lined with colorful wooden homes, and lots of parks, some with views over the harbor to the mountains north of the city.

 I love the nature and the relaxed vibe in Kits and if (when) I live in Vancouver again, this is where I want to be.
 It’s the perfect spot for a summer in Vancouver.